parkerdan/rn-loading-view/README.md

 Just combines loading indicator with optional text and button into one component so you can quickly construct loading views

+If the button is rendered via `renderButton={ true }` the ActivityIndicator and Text will not show.

 * `npm install rn-loading-view --save`